Bhuj

 Bhuj (/gu/) is a city and the headquarters of Kutch district in the Indian state of Gujarat.
-It was the capital of Cutch State, which was a princely state before it was merged into the Indian Union in 1947.
+It was the capital of Kutch State, which was a princely state before it was merged into the Indian Union in 1947.

 Etymology

 According to legend, Kutch (Kachchh) was ruled by the Nāga chieftains in the past.
 Sagai, a queen of Sheshapattana, who was married to King Bheria Kumar, rose up against Bhujanga, the last chieftain of Naga.
 After the battle, Bheria was defeated and Queen Sagai committed sati.
-The hill where they lived later came to be known as Bhujia Hill and the town at the foothill as Bhuj.
-Bhujang was later worshiped by the people as snake god, Bhujanga, and a temple was constructed to revere him.
+The hill where they lived later came to be known as Bhujia Hill, and the town at its foothill became known as Bhuj.
+Bhujang was later worshipped by the people as the snake god Bhujanga, nd a temple was constructed in his honour.